-Indicator 5.4.1: Proportion of time spent on unpaid care and domestic work, by sex9
+Indicator 5.4.1: Proportion of time spent on unpaid care and domestic work, by sex, age and location21

-This indicator is defined as the proportion of time spent in a day on unpaid domestic and care work by men and women in different age groups and location (urban/rural)10.
+This indicator is defined as the proportion of time spent in a day on unpaid domestic and care work by men and women in different age groups and location (urban/rural)22.
 Note that, as opposed to other indicators, this indicator does not capture a proportion of people but rather the proportion of time that people spend on a very specific set of activities (i.e. unpaid domestic and care work).
-In particular, unpaid domestic and care work refer to activities related to the provision of services for own final use by household members, or by family members living in other households.
-The identification of the intended destination of the activity is of paramount importance to differentiate unpaid domestic and care work from other forms of work.
-11 For instance, providing childcare to your niece (i.e. family member) living in another household/dwelling unit is considered unpaid domestic and care work.
+In particular, unpaid domestic and care work refers to activities related to the provision of services for own final use by household members, or by family members living in other households.
+The identification of the intended destination of the activity is of paramount importance to differentiate unpaid domestic and care work from other forms of work23.
+For instance, providing childcare to your niece (i.e. family member) living in another household/dwelling unit is considered unpaid domestic and care work.
 On the contrary, providing childcare to your next-door neighbour is considered volunteer work, as the service is not intended for family members or one's own household members.
+These activities are listed in the International Classification of Activities for Time-Use Statistics 2016 (ICATUS 2016) under the major divisions "3.
+Unpaid domestic services for household and family members".